lixingcong/my-gfwlist/README.md

 ipset create gfwlist hash:ip
 ```

-Use the scirpt 'main.py' above to generate full nameserver and ipset config file.
+Use the scirpt to generate full nameserver and ipset config file.

 Run dnsmasq as your system resolver.
 Run ss-redir listening on port 1234.